SunTrust mortgage rates

+Of course, customer service often depends on the individual loan officers in your area.
 If you get a low rate quote from SunTrust and want to work with the company, find friends and neighbors who have worked with SunTrust.
 And check online reviews in your area.
 If their experiences were positive, SunTrust might be a great choice for you.

-Mortgage loan products at SunTrust mortgage
+Mortgage loan products at SunTrust

+SunTrust Mortgage offers a comprehensive portfolio of products.
 Although it caters to virtually all borrowers, it does seem especially welcoming of those who have limited down payments.
-These options tend to be good for first-time buyers.
+These options tend to be good for first-time home buyers.

 SunTrust’s mortgage loan products include:

-- USDA loans — Zero-down payment for eligible homes in designated rural and suburban areas.
+- USDA loans: Zero-down payment for eligible homes in designated rural and suburban areas.
 You must have a low or moderate income to qualify

 All told, SunTrust has a wider range of mortgages than many competitors.
 It might turn out to have home loan options for people who have trouble qualifying elsewhere.